What Is Car Finance In Simple Terms?

 Your car dealership can provide you financing for your car, at the point of purchase.
 This allows you to get a loan to be paid over a set time.
 Something to consider is that you shouldn't just wait until you get to the dealership to get a quote for your car finance.
 This might not be the best or the right deal for you, so make sure to shop around before you go, so you know the best rate you can get!

-There are three types of dealership financing:
+Here are the three main types of dealership financing:

 Hire Purchase (HP)